Popular Activities to Teach Color Words

 Eyedropper, food coloring, and a white paper towel.

-- Mix some red, yellow, and blue food coloring with water individually.
-Give your child an eyedropper and some white paper towel.
+• Mix some red, yellow, and blue food coloring with water individually.
+Give your child an eyedropper and a white paper towel.
 Let your child use the eyedropper and experiment with one color at a time.
 What happens when it goes on the paper towel?
-Say, “Look at the big sppot that is blue!”
+Say, “Look at the big spot that is blue!”
 “I like the red splatter.”

-Whole milk, tin pie pan, ‘Dawn’ dish soap, and liquid food coloring.
+Whole milk, a tin pie pan, ‘Dawn’ dish soap, and liquid food coloring.

-- Drop some food coloring into different areas of the milk.
+• Add food coloring to different areas of the milk.

 Math Fun

-- Go on a classroom search.
+• Go on a classroom search.
 Come back to the circle.
 Sort the objects.
-Count how many there are in each group.
+Count the number of items in each group.

 Find or Name that Color

-- While you are in a store, talk about the items you are purchasing.
+• While in a store, talk about the items you purchase.
 “I need that red box of crackers.”
 “Can you find green apples?”
 “Thank you for finding the blue socks.”

-- While safely walking through a parking lot, ask the kids to “Find 2 cars that are the same color.”
+• While safely walking through a parking lot, ask the kids to “Find two cars that are the same color.”
 “Can you find a car that’s the same color as our car?”

-- Play with your preschooler as you do these 6 activities for learning about colors.
+• Play with your preschooler as you do these six activities for learning about colors.

-Coloring has long been a pre-school activity, with many adults now coloring as mindful meditation.
+Coloring has long been a preschool activity, with many adults now engaging in it as a form of mindful meditation.
 Whether your child colors “within the lines” or adds random marks to the page… he is expressing himself and may even be caught up in the moment!